ucdavis/ucd-theme-tasks/docs/css.md

 Use `--save` when a package needs to be added as a dependency to the browser.

-The CSS in NPM Dependencies *will* automatically be compiled to the `vendor.css` files.
+The CSS in NPM Dependencies *will* automatically be compiled to the `vendor.css` files if the `css:autoVendor` config is set to `true` (which is the default).
+It will attempt to only load CSS files in each package's `dist` directory, but if one can't be found it will load in all CSS within a package.

 If you don't want a file to be used then you can exclude it in the `gulp-config.yml` file.